wiz33better/wiz33better/README.md

 Can you hack for me?
 No.
 Can you mentor me?
 Speedrun to getting blocked.
 Can we meet irl?
 Sure if you could find me ;-)
-Can we chat?
-Find out my socials and we're good to chat.